 12) The solution, Solver has calculated is shown below.

 13) We can conclude that in order to produce a maximum value of 3300 non-viable eggs given the constraints or limitations we have to adhere too, 3800 ml of liquid biopesticide, 5500 ml of neem oil mixture, and 4700 ml of starch solution mixture is needed.

 In our blog, we have many articles from which you will get a clear idea of how to use solver in excel.
 In the following links, you will find many examples of Excel Solver.

 The algorithm of Excel Solver

-Excel Solver has many different algorithms for finding the solution of different complex linear and non-linear problems.
-We can choose any of the following method in the Select a Solving Method box.
+Excel Solver has many different algorithms for finding the solution to different complex linear and non-linear problems.
+We can choose any of the following methods in the Select a Solving Method box.

-- GRG Nonlinear: For the smooth nonlinear problems Generalized Reduced Gradient Nonlinear algorithm is used where the data will contain minimum one constraint which will be a smooth nonlinear function.
+- GRG Nonlinear: For the smooth nonlinear problems Generalized Reduced Gradient Nonlinear algorithm is used where the data will contain a minimum of one constraint which will be a smooth nonlinear function.

 - Evolutionary: It is the most difficult optimization problem where you can not determine the characteristics of the function.
 The direction of this kind of function can be increasing or decreasing.
 This is because the functions are either discontinuous or nonsmooth.